 Let me sketch this scenario for you: There were 50 emails waiting in the support inbox this morning.
 The oldest is from about 12 hours ago and the newest came in 5 minutes ago.
 Assume that it will take me a hour or two to work through this inbox regardless of which order I take it on.

-But if I reply to that customer who emailed 5 minutes ago right now, I have the opportunity to create a “wow” experience by resolving an issue within a couple minutes.
+But if I reply to that customer who emailed five minutes ago immediately, I have the opportunity to create a “wow” experience by resolving an issue within a couple minutes.

 3. Shorten the line to escalated help

-But once I’ve passed on that conversation, they’re responsible for crafting a great customer experience — based on our company’s customer-centric values like honesty, proactive communication and timely help — and the customer has a direct line to the person most likely to resolve their challenge.
-There’s less back-and-forth, because the customer is already at the place where they can get the help they need and deserve.
+Once I’ve passed on that conversation, they’re responsible for crafting a great customer experience, and the customer has a direct line to the person most likely to resolve their challenge.
+There’s less back-and-forth because the customer is already at the place where they can get the help they need and deserve.

 Give your customers the best possible chance to get help in the way they want by connecting them with the person who can do that as soon as possible in the process.